iBaa/PlexConnect/support/IOS_jailbreak/readme.txt

   "./unfix.bash"
   To remove and restore PlexConnect.bash if needed

-Respring or restart your IOS device

-To keep plexconnect running without your wifi shutting off turn on airplay mode reconnect desired wifi restart ios device unlock ios device to enable wifi while in airplane mode
+Install plexconnect in /Applications/PlexConnect on the jailbroken ios device "chmod +x /Applications/PlexConnect/support/IOS_jailbreak/install.bash" prior to running issue this command
+  "./install.bash"
+  install by using this command

 To use an appletv and an ios device hosting plexconnect away from your pms server remotely use myplex which is the easiest method.